zeruhur/goldenidol/11_gobletrotting.md

 ### A More Cinematic Guideline
 Golden Idol is a "fiction first" game where events and situations interacting with characters through their actions make a narrative emerge.
 This is why I strongly advise against writing a "plot" for the characters to follow: create situations and obstacles and let events unfold.
-But if you can't resist the temptation to at least give the adventure an outline structure, consider the following suggestions for a classic three-act story.
+But if you can't resist the temptation to at least give the adventure an outline, consider the following suggestions for a classic three-act story.

 I just urge you not to consider them rigid or mandatory.

 1. Introduction: